petepm/petepm.github.io/music/greyleaf/self-type-product.md

 >
 >Can't look at what reflects<br>
 >Afraid of what I'll see<br>
->The dark side in me
+>The dark side of me
 >
 >Weighed so<br>
 >Soul burnt I know<br>